Trio (Trio album): Da Da Da

 Early in 1982 Klaus Voormann decided to release Da Da Da as a single.
 In the Zürich studio of their fellow band Yello, Trio recorded the music and vocals of the song.
 Then, in a studio in Berlin Annette Humpe and Joachim Behrendt, both members of the band Ideal, added backing vocals and castanets.
 A single and a maxi single of Da Da Da were released in February 1982.
-Gaining popularity through multiple television appearances, including Bananas and the ZDF-Hitparade, Da Da Da entered the German charts on 5 April 1982 and ultimately reached number two.
+Gaining popularity through multiple television appearances, including Bananas and the ZDF-Hitparade, Da Da Da entered the German charts on 5 April 1982 and ultimately peaked at number two.

 On the back of this success, Da Da Da was later added to the third edition of the album Trio as the second song on the B-side.